Queues

 }

-The lambda expression m => m.Product.Sku == sku is compiled into a SQL statement to used in a WHERE clause.
+The lambda expression m => m.Product.Sku == sku is compiled into a SQL statement to use in a WHERE clause.
 In the case of Postgres it becomes WHERE message->'Product'->>'Sku'::text = '123'.

 The lambda passed in must be a comparison between a property on the message and a primitive, string or null value.
 You can use ==, !=, <, >, <=, or >= as comparison operator.
-If you pass in an invalid lambda you'll get a runtime error.
+Or a lamda which calls Contains on a list such as m => m.Skus.Contains('sku').
+Note that for Postgres only lists of strings are supported as the ? operator in Postgres only allows the text data type.

 Default enqueue status